Mario Pei: Life and career

 Pei was born in Rome, Italy, and emigrated to the United States with his mother in order to join his father in April 1908.
 By the time that he was out of high school, he spoke not only English and his native Italian but also French and had studied Latin as well.
-Over the years, he became fluent in several other languages (including Spanish, Portuguese, Russian, and German) capable of speaking some thirty others, having become acquainted with the structure of at least one hundred of the world's languages.
+He later became fluent in Spanish, Portuguese, Russian, and German; capable of speaking some thirty others; and acquainted with the structure of at least one hundred languages.

-In 1923, he began his career teaching languages at City College of New York, and in 1928 he published his translation of Vittorio Ermete de Fiori's Mussolini: The Man of Destiny.
+In 1923, he began teaching languages at City College of New York, and in 1928 he published his translation of Vittorio Ermete de Fiori's Mussolini: The Man of Destiny.
 Pei received a PhD from Columbia University in 1937, focusing on Sanskrit, Old Church Slavonic, and Old French.

 That year, he joined the Department of Romance Languages at Columbia University, becoming a full professor in 1952.
 In 1941, he published his first language book, The Italian Language.
 His facility with languages was in demand in World War II, and Pei served as a language consultant with two agencies of the Department of War.
 In this role, he wrote language textbooks, developed language courses, and wrote language guidebooks.

+During the 1920s and 1930s, Pei was a strong supporter of European Fascism.
+He defended the Hitler and Mussolini regimes in a 1933 letter to the New York Times, and in 1935, he wrote an article for The Annals of the American Academy of Political and Social Science in which he argued the fascism brought a new kind of freedom to the Italian people.

 While working as a professor of Romance Philology at Columbia University, Pei wrote over 50 books, including the best-sellers The Story of Language (1949) and The Story of English (1952).
 His other books included Languages for War and Peace (1943; later retitled The World's Chief Languages), A Dictionary of Linguistics (written with Frank Gaynor, 1954), All About Language (1954), Invitation to Linguistics: A Basic Introduction to the Science of Language (1965), and Weasel Words: Saying What You Don't Mean (1978).

 Pei wrote The America We Lost: The Concerns of a Conservative (1968), a book advocating individualism and constitutional literalism.
 In the book, Pei denounces the income tax as well as communism and other forms of collectivism.

-Pei was also an internationalist and advocated the introduction of Esperanto into school curricula across the world to supplement local languages.
+Pei was an internationalist and advocated the introduction of Esperanto into school curricula across the world to supplement local languages.

-He died on March 2, 1978.
-Arrangements were made with George Van Tassel's Community Funeral Home in Bloomfield, N.J., and burial at St. Raymond's Cemetery in the Bronx followed.
+He died on March 2, 1978 and was buried at St. Raymond's Cemetery in the Bronx.